websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/using-asynchronous-messaging.md

 * For *parallel* destinations, the Message Bus queues messages and delegates one worker thread per message per message listener.
 The threads process message listeners simultaneously.

-Start with sending a message to a serial destination that another class (a message listener) is listening on.
+Start with sending a message to a serial destination where another class (a message listener) is listening.

 ## Send a Message